jruby/jruby/README.md

     ant

-This will create a `jruby.jar` file in the projects `lib` directory.
+This will create a `jruby.jar` file in the project `lib` directory.
 Add `bin` to your `$PATH`, and invoke `jruby`.

 ## Testing